-Almost daily, we read stories of the horrific abuse and neglect that has taken place in the very institutions that have been charged by society with a special duty of care towards some of its most vulnerable members.
+All too frequently we read horrific stories in the media of abuse and neglect in institutions that have been charged by society with a special duty of care for some of its most vulnerable members.

-In this new strand of research, we are deepening our understanding of how cultures of harm – physical, sexual and psychological – have formed and been perpetuated in institutions of care, particularly psychiatric spaces, from the nineteenth century to the present day.
-What have been the effects of wider medical, political and social discourses on the production of violence?
-How have spatial layouts, cultural differences and similarities between perpetrators and victims, as well as issues around resistance and complicity, reinforced or ameliorated such practices?
-Treatment, restraint, consent, confinement and staff training have all played a role.
-As have the language and narratives used to describe them.
+In this strand of research, we are deepening our understanding of how cultures of harm – physical, sexual and psychological – have formed and been perpetuated in institutions of care from the nineteenth century to the late twentieth century.
+What have been the effects of wider medical, political and social discourses on the production of harmful practices?
+How have spatial layouts, material cultures, language, attitudes and belief systems affected the lived experiences of residents?

 Read about Louise Hide’s new project: ‘Hiding in Plain Sight.
 Cultures of Harm in Residential Institutions for Long-Term Adult Care, Britain 1945-1980s’

 Listen to podcasts of our conference Cultures of Harm in Institutions of Care: Historical and Contemporary Perspectives.

 Read the special issue of the Social History of Medicine, guest edited by Louise Hide and Joanna Bourke, titled ‘Cultures of Harm in Institutions of Care‘: